How to get makeup out of carpet

 Step 4

 Using a clean paper towel or microfiber cloth, dab the mixture into the stain.
-We always recommend dabbing and not smearing the stain, as this will help to avoid spreading it further.
+We always recommend dabbing rather than smearing the stain, as this will help prevent it from spreading further.

 Step 5

 Powdered eyeshadows can also shatter easily with a light drop, which adds another risk of staining floors.
-Even without any major breakages occurring, powder floats freely into the air and surrounding areas when applied, making it a potentially messy activity.
+Even without major breakages, powder floats freely into the air and surrounding areas when applied, making it a potentially messy activity.

 Step 1: